parku/docs/api/settings.md

 `thumbnail` | Provider logo thumbnail
 `header`    | Translated header text for required fields `legal`     | Contains two lists for terms and conditions entries where you can find text and url for each.
-            |  - `accept`: List of terms and conditions entries which user needs to accept by some action (like checkbox).
+            |  - `accept`: List of terms and conditions entries which the user needs to accept by some action (like checkbox).
-            |  - `show`: List of terms and conditions entries which user needs only to see.
+            |  - `show`: List of terms and conditions entries which the user needs only to see.
-            | If the list entry `text` contains %TERMS_LINK%, it should be replaced by actual the actual link (check example).
+            | If the list entry `text` contains %TERMS_LINK%, it should be replaced by the actual link (check example).

 ## Enable or disable notification